-Processing order of rules and rule groups in a web ACL - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced
+Setting rule priority - Amazon WAF, Amazon Firewall Manager, Amazon Shield Advanced, and Amazon Shield network security director

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-In a web ACL and inside any rule group, you determine the evaluation order of the rules using numeric priority settings.
-You must give each rule in a web ACL a unique priority setting within that web ACL, and you must give each rule in a rule group a unique priority setting within that rule group.
+In a protection pack or web ACL and inside any rule group, you determine the evaluation order of the rules using numeric priority settings.
+You must give each rule in a protection pack or web ACL a unique priority setting within that protection pack or web ACL, and you must give each rule in a rule group a unique priority setting within that rule group.

 Note

-When you manage rule groups and web ACLs through the console, Amazon WAF assigns unique numeric priority settings for you based on the order of the rules in the list.
+When you manage rule groups, protection pack or web ACLs through the console, Amazon WAF assigns unique numeric priority settings for you based on the order of the rules in the list.
 Amazon WAF assigns the lowest numeric priority to the rule at the top of the list, and the highest numeric priority to the rule at the bottom.

-When Amazon WAF evaluates any web ACL or rule group against a web request, it evaluates the rules from the lowest numeric priority setting on up until it either finds a match that terminates the evaluation or exhausts all of the rules.
+When Amazon WAF evaluates any rule group, protection pack or web ACL against a web request, it evaluates the rules from the lowest numeric priority setting on up until it either finds a match that terminates the evaluation or exhausts all of the rules.

-For example, say you have the following rules and rule groups in your web ACL, prioritized as shown:
+For example, say you have the following rules and rule groups in your protection pack, prioritized as shown:

 • Rule1 – priority 0